Everything you ever wanted to know about the flexitarian diet

 - Snacks: Prep individual-size snacks.
 Consider satisfying options like hummus with veggies and dried mango or whole-wheat crackers with almond butter.

-Don’t overdo it on alcohol.
-Even though you can have alcohol on the Flexitarian Diet, that doesn’t mean you can go overboard.
-It’s important to remember that alcohol in moderation is key—no more than one glass a day for women, two for men.
-One drink is 12 ounces of beer, five ounces of wine, or one and half ounces of eighty-proof liquor.
+Though you can have alcohol on the Flexitarian Diet, it’s important to remember that moderation is key.
+Experts recommend no more than one drink each day for women, and a limit of two drinks for men.
+One drink is 12 ounces of beer, 5 ounces of wine, or 1 1.5 ounces of 80-proof liquor.

-- Plant-based proteins, or "new meats" (tofu, beans, lentils, nuts, seeds, and eggs)
+- Plant-based proteins such as tofu, beans, lentils, nuts, seeds, and eggs

 - Fruits and veggies